 For over 50 years the area of the AVCF has been managed as a part of TFL 44.
-The TFL is currently licenced to Western Forest Products (WFP).
+During the preparation of the application, the TFL was licenced to Western Forest Products (WFP).
 The TFL originated from the awarding of Forest Management Licences (FMLs) No. 20 (Tofino) and No. 21 (Alberni) to MacMillan Bloedel's predecessor companies in 1955.
+On January 17, 2009 the Minister of Forests and Range and Westen Forest Products agreed to delete the area of the AVCF from TFL 44 under an agreement titled "instrument 46."